How to Build and Maintain Good Credit: 11 Essential Steps for Financial Success

 So think twice before shutting down an older card or line of credit.
 If you can keep it open (without shelling out an annual fee), your credit history will be even better.

-Since older cards can boost your score, brand new cards can have the opposite effect.
+Since older cards can boost your score, brand-new cards can have the opposite effect.
 Applying for a new credit card or loan may cause just a brief dip in your credit score.
-But applying for lots of new credit or over a long period of time can have a more significant impact.
+However, applying for lots of new credit or over a long period of time can have a more significant impact.

 Plus, the more new cards you have, the lower your average credit card age.
 And that lowers your score as well.